14. Temperance

 Well That Escalated Quickly

 You’re either spiritually bypassing with sparkly affirmations or drowning in emotional soup with no exit strategy.
-You ping between extremes like a metronome having a breakdown; first you’re all “go with the flow,” then you’re rage-texting someone for not reading your vibes correctly.
+You ping between extremes like a metronome having a breakdown; first you’re all ‘go with the flow at a cacao ceremony,’ then you’re rage-texting someone for not reading your vibes correctly.
 Balance feels impossible, so you over-correct.
-You try to fix ‘the nuts’ with control, and control with more nuts, without ever asking what you're actually feeling.
+You try to remedy with assumptions without questioning what you’re feeling.
 Moderation?
 Never met her.

 Adjusting the Knobs

 You’re trying to find your centre, but the pendulum keeps swinging.
-One day it’s herbal tea and yoga, the next it’s rage-cleaning and online shopping in a mild dissociative haze.
-You’re aware that you need more balance, but it still feels theoretical, like something you’ll master once life stops being so life-y.
-You're blending some things and compartmentalising others, and it's sort of working... and sort of doesn’t.
+One day it’s herbal tea and yoga, the next it’s dissociate binge shopping.
+You’re aware that you need more balance, but it still feels like that’s meant for someone else, like something you’ll master once life stops being so life-y.
+You're blending some things and compartmentalising others, and it's sort of working... and sort of isn’t.

 Unsubscribed from Self-Sabotage

-You’re in the groove.
+You’re in a new groove.
 You’re recognising emotional triggers without letting them drag you by the ankles.
-You pause before reacting, breathe before replying, and accept that contradictions can coexist.
-You’ve got one eye on your long-term vision and the other on your current bandwidth.
-You’re showing up with presence instead of perfection, and that’s bringing a surprising kind of peace.
+You breathe before reacting, and accept that contradictions can coexist.
+You’ve got one eye on your long-term vision and the other on your current capacity.
+You’re showing up with presence instead of perfection, and that’s bringing a surprising kind of chill.

 Writing the TED Talk

 You’re the human embodiment of a deep exhale.
-You’re living the integration, taking your pain and turning it into perspective, and your emotions into clarity.
-You’re not pretending to be neutral, you’re just not ruled by the extremes.
+You’re living the integration, taking your pain and turning it into perspective, and your emotions into a sense of purpose.
 You’re balancing discipline with compassion, action with patience, and finding out that equilibrium is powerful.

 v.
 Working with these Energies